 For his PhD thesis Gordon introduced the combinatorial category of webs of type Q. His main results use webs to describe the monoidal category of symmetric powers of the natural module for the Lie superalgebra of type Q and the category of permutation modules for the Sergeev algebras.
 Gordon is now at Lockheed-Martin.

 Tharp (2013 - 2017)

 For his PhD thesis Ben described the representation theory of the marked Brauer algebra.
 His main results describe the structure of the standard modules.
-Ben is now a tenure track assistant professor at Quincy University.
+Ben now works for Ingersoll Rand.
 You can see Ben's mathematical genealogy here.

 El Turkey (2010 - 2014)